willfaught/paige/exampleSite/content/blog/figure-shortcode.md

 {{</* paige/figure caption="Hickory Dickory Dock" float="start" height="20rem" number=7 vertical="end" width="10rem" */>}}
 Hickory dickory dock.<br>The mouse ran up the clock.<br>The clock struck one,<br>The mouse ran down,<br>Hickory dickory dock.
 {{</* /paige/figure */>}}

+I made a huge tiny mistake.
+In fact, it was a box of Oscar's legally obtained medical marijuana.
+Primo bud.
+Real sticky weed.
+And don't make the water too hot.
+The scabs come right off.
+There's a new daddy in town.
+A discipline daddy.
+It's so watery.
+And yet there's a smack of ham to it.
+Chickens don't clap!
+I don't criticize you!
+And if you're worried about criticism, sometimes a diet is the best defense.
+I hear the jury's still out on science.
+This is not what it looks like.
+It looks like you're tweaking her nipples through a chain-link fence.
+What, so the guy we are meeting with can't even grow his own hair?
+COME ON!
 ```

 Result: